-The Board stated that, as it did not have the IPPS actuarial data to determine a split between fixed and variable costs related to a DRG payment, it opted to use the MAC's fixed/variable cost percentages as a proxy.
-In this case the MAC determined that the Provider's fixed costs (which includes semi-fixed costs) were 78.79 percent of the Provider's Medicare costs for FY 2010.
+The Board stated that, as it does not have the IPPS actuarial data to determine a split between fixed and variable costs related to a DRG payment, it opted to use the MAC's fixed/variable cost percentages as a proxy.
+In this case, the MAC determined that the Provider's fixed costs (which included semi-fixed costs) were 85.48 percent of the Provider's total Medicare costs for FY 2010.
 Applying the rationale described above, the Board found the VDA in this case should be calculated as follows: